-Shopping cart websites usually are more structured and less artistic, since they need to be easy to navigate to ensure people don’t abandon the purchase during the process.
+Shopping cart websites usually are more structured and more template-like, since they need to be easy to navigate to ensure people don’t abandon the purchase during the process.

 With the popularity of smart phones, more people buy products on their phones, or compare online prices, when shopping in a store.
 With responsive web design, your online store is accessible through the regular computer as well as on a mobile device.

-With an e-commerce shopping cart you can calculate postage to specific zip codes easily.
+With an e-commerce shopping cart you can either provide free shipping, a flat rate or calculate postage to specific zip codes.
 All you need to know is the weight and measurements of each product and create an account with USPS, FedEx or UPS.

 The free standard PayPal account re-directs clients to the PayPal check-out page during the credit card transaction.
 Since PayPal is doing the actual processing, they take care of the security issues and PCI compliance that is needed for online credit card transactions.